Isaac Newton (agriculturalist)

-Isaac Newton (March 31, 1800 – June 19, 1867) was an agriculturalist who became the first United States commissioner of agriculture.
+Isaac Newton (March 31, 1800 – June 19, 1867) was an American agriculturalist who was the first United States Commissioner of Agriculture from 1862 to 1867.

 Life and career

 Newton was born in Burlington County, New Jersey, on March 31, 1800, to Isaac and Mary Newton, a Quaker family of English descent.
 His father died when he was still a baby, and Newton grew up on his paternal grandfather's farm.
 He attended local schools but did not go to college.
 At the age of 21, he married Dorothy Birdsall and became the manager of a pair of adjacent farms in Delaware County, Pennsylvania.
 His entrepreneurial spirit led him to also open an ice cream and confectionery store in Philadelphia as a source of extra income.

 Around 1854, Newton bought 1000 acres of farmland in Virginia, which he hired overseers to run when his wife refused to live there.
 A series of disasters (among them the outbreak of the Civil War) sent Newton to Washington, D.C., in search of a government job.
 At some earlier point, he had begun selling farm products to the White House, and he had recently made the acquaintance of President Abraham Lincoln, so he was well-positioned to seek a job at a time when the war had filled Washington with place-seekers.
 In 1861, he became superintendent of the Agricultural Division of the United States Patent Office.